jkugs/khetai/README.md

 # move[2] = rotation (1, -1, 0) (clockwise, anticlockwise, none)
 ```

+The representation of the board gets converted an array of 8-bit integers once it is passed to the gem.

 ## Development

 The internals of the gem are written in C, located in `ext/khetai`.

 ## Build and Deploy Commands